-Jeff Cathey, managing director of the bank’s Military Affairs Advisory Group, said, “We are honored to partner with groups devoted to supporting service members and their families.
+Jeff Cathey, managing director of the bank’s Military Affairs, said, “We are honored to partner with groups devoted to supporting service members and their families.
 Through this commitment, we honor their patriotism and express our abiding appreciation for their sacrifice and their service to our nation.”

 In other communities, such as Detroit, we’re working with municipalities on housing rehabilitation efforts that help first responders move back into the city they protect.